crysalead/sql-dialect/README.md

 $dialect = new MySql();
 ```

-Once instanciated, creating query instances are done by using the dialect's `statement()` factory method:
+Once instantiated, it's possible to use the dialect`s `->statement()` method to create query instances like in the following:

 ```php
 <?php